gosukiwi/createaproglang/manuscript/chapter4.md

 table](http://msdn.microsoft.com/en-us/library/ie/z3ks45k7(v=vs.94).aspx).

 Because we'll compile to Javascript it's useful to have similar precedence.
-In Jison we can set precedence using the `%left` rule, meaning it has left precedence.
+In Jison we can set precedence using the `%left` rule, meaning the first rule specified has higher precedence than the ones after.
 For example

     # given
     a + b * c